malor/podoliaka.org/content/posts/newlines.md

 The first issue we identified is trivial to fix: we just need to swap `String` for `Vec<u8>`, and use [read_until()](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.read_until) instead of `read_line()`.
-That's what already happens internally; we are simply removing the redundant UTF-8 validation.
+That's what already happens internally; we are simply removing redundant UTF-8 validation.

 ```rust
 fn count_lines(path: &str) -> Result<usize> {